ericchen12377/mixDP/README.md

 #view vignettes
 browseVignettes('mixDP')
 ```
-To install from CRAN-Package mixDP
+To install from CRAN-Package mixDP (not published yet)
 ```
 install.packages("mixDP")
 ```